Yingjie4Science/SDGdetector/paper/paper.md

 library(SDGdetector)

 # a string as the input
-text <- 'our goal is to mitigate climate change, end poverty, and reducing inequality globally'
+text <- 'our goal is to mitigate climate change, end poverty, and reduce inequality globally'
 SDGdetector(x = text)